Sharon Hugueny: Marriage to Robert Evans

 In his 1994 autobiography The Kid Stays in the Picture, then actor and future producer Robert Evans describes how he met Hugueny on the set of Parrish where "she was Warner Brothers' entry as the next Elizabeth Taylor".
 According to Evans she was "being protected as if she were the Hope diamond" and "so pure I felt guilty kissing her".
 In May 1961, Evans asked her to marry him, hoping, as he recounts in the autobiography, that his mother, who was dying of cancer, would see him as potentially becoming, aged nearly 31, a responsible family man.
 Hugueny, however, was barely three months past her 17th birthday and "[T]his beautiful, genteel innocent not only was a virgin when I married her, but had never been on a date".
 The May wedding took place "on the grounds of a romantic carriage house on La Colina in Beverly Hills.
 All my family were there, along with a host of friends—Cary Grant, Elizabeth Taylor and Eddie Fisher, Natalie and R.J., Felicia and Jack Lemmon, Anne and Kirk Douglas, and more".

-Shortly after the wedding, Evans decided to give up his acting career and returned to New York so that he could be near his mother and to help manage the women's fashion house Evan-Picone.
+Shortly after the wedding, Evans decided to give up his acting career and return to New York so that he could be near his mother and to help manage the women's fashion house Evan-Picone which he co-owned with his brother Charles and another partner, Joseph Picone.
 Referring to Hugueny as "my child bride", he recounts a panic attack she suffered on Manhattan's Lexington Avenue and her call to his office from a phone booth, "[C]hildlike, 'I don't know where I am'."
-He writes "What had I been thinking, bringing this child to New York?
-It was like setting a Persian cat loose in the Amazon."
+He writes, "What had I been thinking, bringing this child to New York?
+It was like setting a Persian cat loose in the Amazon".
 Describing her as a "fragile flower", he explained that he "couldn't stand by and watch her be hurt anymore.
 It was unfair to her.
-Listening like a child, she understood."
+Listening like a child, she understood".
 A "quickie divorce" in Mexico ended the marriage in November, but it would not be until June 1964 that the final property settlement was signed, and until July, when the divorce became final on the grounds that Evans "was never home".